CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 20. You must own all of the exterior doors to a building in order to build upon it.

+21. No crouch bases (forcing another user to crouch in order to enter your base).
-21. You cannot force someone to crouch during a raid for ANY reason
+    Note: You cannot force someone to crouch during a raid for ANY reason
           Example: Crouching to shoot back, crouching to crack keypads, etc.

 22. All keypads must have a hold length of at least 5 seconds.